ua-usp/timetabling/docs/schema.md

 </timetabling>
 ```

-The XML root element `timetabling` has 4 mandatory attributes:
-- `name`: The name of the instance
-- `nrWeeks`: Defines the size of the instance by defining how many calendar weeks are needed.
-The weeks are considered consecutives in the problem.
-- `nrDaysPerWeek`: Defines the size of the instance by defining how many days can be used in the week.
-The days are considered consecutives in the problem.
-- `nrSlotsPerDay`: Defines the size of the instance by defining how many time slots can be used in the day.
-The slots are considered consecutives in the problem and all the slots cover an entire day, meaning that the first slot will start at midnight and the last slot will end at midnight.
+A USP problem uses a time frame.
+This time frame is defined by the number of weeks available for the courses (`nrWeeks`), the number of days where courses can occur in the week (`nrDaysPerWeek`), and how many time slots are they in a day (`nrSlotsPerDay`).
+It is assumed that the weeks are consecutives, the days are consecutives even if the problem has less days than a full week, the first slot of a day starts at midnight, the last slot of a day ends at midnight, and slots are consecutives.

+A USP problem is described by its resources: the rooms available for the courses, the teachers giving courses, the courses themselves and the students attending the courses.
+Some of those resources may have specific rules on how they are available for example.

+The solution of a USP problem instance will be outputed in the same file as the input, so that the solution is with all the data that lead to this solution.

 ## Rooms